jdiazpena/particle-counter-spel/docs/known-issues.md

 Before labeling a version build-ready:

-1. resolve the analog schematic/PCB conflict;
+1. update each PCB from its authoritative schematic;
 2. run and archive ERC/DRC results;
 3. build and bench-test both boards;
 4. pin and test the Pico and Raspberry Pi environments;
 5. resolve the altitude schema mismatch;
 6. run a complete acquisition-to-plot test with sample data;
-7. add BOM, calibration, expected results, and license; and
+7. add BOM, calibration, and expected results; and
 8. tag the exact tested hardware, firmware, and software revision together.